cherrytwist/cherrytwist/docs/technical-design.md

 * **Updates Room**: whereby a User who is authorized can send updates to a community
 * **Discussion Room**: whereby members of the community can broadcast messages to the whole community

-Note that there is a Community entity associated with each Space, Challenge and Opportunity - ensuring that each of these entities can have Community based messaging.
+Note that there is a Community entity associated with each Space, Subspace and Subspace - ensuring that each of these entities can have Community based messaging.

 ## User-User Messaging
 Each User can also have a private Room with any other User on the platform.